Skip to content

 0s Network connection drops

 1s NVMe keep-alive probe fails, I/O errors begin (fast_io_fail_tmo=1s).
-Fast detection lets MD RAID switch to serving I/O from the remaining copies instead of stalling on an unresponsive device.
+Fast detection lets MD RAID switch to serving I/O from the remaining replicas instead of stalling on an unresponsive device.

 3s NVMe controller removed from kernel (ctrl_loss_tmo=3s), block device disappears.
 The short timeout prevents the kernel from holding onto an unresponsive controller.